mirzanejad/compchem/README.md

 # compchem
 moldenizer.py reads orbitals in molden format and creates a text file (with the same name) that contains atomic contributions in perent for each molecular orbital.

-Assuming that molden file is in the same directory:
+Assuming that molden file is in the same directory: python moldenizer.py <molden_file>
-                                                     moldenizer.py <molden_file>